Argentine stocks rise on selective buying, bonds up

-BUENOS AIRES Feb 1 (Reuters) - Argentine stocks rose on Friday on selective buying of leading shares and a general readjustment of regional markets that have been rattled by fears of a U.S. recession.
+BUENOS AIRES, Feb 1 (Reuters) - Argentine stocks rose on Friday on selective buying of leading shares and a general readjustment of regional markets that have been rattled by fears of a U.S. recession.

 The MerVal index .MERV of 42 leading stocks ended up 1.88 percent at 2,045.14 points.
-Energy group Pampa Holding (PAM.BA: Cotización), an index heavyweight, led the rise with a 3.6 percent gain to 2.3 pesos per share.
+Energy group Pampa Holding (PAM.BA), an index heavyweight, led the rise with a 3.6 percent gain to 2.3 pesos per share.

 "The market was healthy despite a certain reduction in volume, but really it reacted due to the index heavyweights," said Ruben Pascuali, a trader at the Mayoral brokerage.